A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 If you can find a decent rate at Rosewood San Miguel, I highly recommend booking that hotel.
 The location is perfect as it's just outside the city center.
 You won't have to deal with the noise that comes with being in the center, yet you're a quick walk away.

-An alternative would be the most adorable boutique hotel just steps from Rosewood San Miguel.
-Hotel Matilda.
+Another alternative would be the most adorable boutique hotel steps from Rosewood San Miguel, Hotel Matilda.
 It was voted the #1 hotel in Mexico by Travel and Leisure in 2019.
 Casa 1810 is another nice boutique hotel in the city center.

 Live Aqua is a trendy new hotel located just north of the city center.
 The rooftop pool is gorgeous and the overall vibe is a mix of BoHo and modern.